 We don’t get as much snow in Vancouver, so whenever we get snow, it’s time for me to make my soup to keep me warm.
-Last time, I made Baked Mushroom Soup, today its time for the Coconut Curry Butternut Squash Soup to be on spotlight.
+Last time, I made Baked Mushroom Soup, today its time for the Coconut Curried Butternut Squash Soup to be on spotlight.
 I love the smooth, silky and creamy texture of this soup and with extra spices, its simply hot and delicious.
 Just what I needed to keep me warm.

 Actually, snow is just my excuse, I can have this soup with or without snow.
 But when life gives me snow, I keep myself warm with soup and just carry on 🙂 Let’s get started!